gkovacs/rime-japanese/README.md

 ## About

-This is a layout for typing in a Japanese.
+This is a layout for typing in Japanese 日本語.
+Supports words in all 3 scripts (Kanji, Hiragana, Katakana).

 ## Installing